josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

-# Script to simulate compositionally heterogeneous datasets
+# Scripts to simulate and test compositionally heterogeneous datasets

 ### comphet.pl
 produces compositionally heterogeneous datasets using hypothetical trees 0.008, 0.004, 0.002, and 0.001 (trees available in this repo in 01-MODULES/CompHet.pm)